bytecauldron/awesome-gamemaker/README.md

 - If you already have programming experience, learn the GameMaker Language (GML) instead of the Visual (Drag and Drop) feature.

-- [AESprite](https://www.aseprite.org/) is a popular alternative to the native sprite editor. 💸
+- For pixel art, [AESprite](https://www.aseprite.org/) is a popular alternative to the native sprite editor. 💸

 - Don't be afraid to use other developer libraries.
 A lot of them are free for a reason.
 Just be mindful of the license.